SQMS 1 and a Firm’s System of Quality Management (SOQM)

 Engagement performance

-This component deals with quality objectives related to the firm’s actions to promote and support the consistent performance of quality engagements, including through direction, supervision and review, consultation, and differences of opinion.
-It includes how the firm supports engagement teams in exercising professional judgment and, when applicable to the nature and circumstances of the engagement, exercising professional skepticism.
+Consistency is important in the performance of audit engagements.
+This component addresses the firm’s actions to promote and support the consistent performance of quality engagements.
+This includes direction, supervision and review, consultation, and differences of opinion.
+It also includes supporting engagement teams to exercise professional judgment and professional skepticism.

 Resources

-This component addresses quality objectives related to obtaining, developing, using, maintaining, allocating, and assigning resources in a timely manner to enable the design, implementation, and operation of the SOQM.
+This component relates to obtaining, developing, using, maintaining, allocating, and assigning resources in a timely manner.
 It includes technological, intellectual, and human resources, and addresses service providers.

 Information and communication

-This component deals with quality objectives related to obtaining, generating, or using information regarding the SOQM, and communicating information within the firm and to external parties on a timely basis to enable the design, implementation, and operation of the SOQM.
+This component deals with quality objectives related to obtaining, generating, or using information regarding the SOQM.
+It also relates to communicating information within the firm and to external parties on a timely basis to enable the design, implementation, and operation of the SOQM.

 The monitoring and remediation process